 While working towards his DMA, Chris studied Baroque trumpet, performing works by Telemann, Finger and Schutz with the Stonybrook Baroque Ensemble, and Mozart’s Marriage of Figaro on baroque instruments with the VFCO and maestro Paul McCreesh, broadcast live on medici.tv.
 Chris recently premiered a new work featuring Baroque trumpet by American composer Jonathan Russell.

 Chris appreciates the moments to give back through concerts for veterans with the Patriot Brass, and chamber music performances with Music for Autism and Concerts in Motion.
 A student of Thomas Rolfs, Mark Gould, Marie Speziale, Kevin Cobb and Joseph Foley, Chris was a recipient of the Gelber Award at Stony Brook University where he completed his Doctorate of Music Arts in 2016, focusing on electronic music’s influence on acoustic composition for trumpet.
 Recently, Chris worked with Dominic Derasse on the compilation, editing and typesetting of Carmine Caruso, a sequel to Musical Calisthenics for Brass, published by Hal Leonard and the companion online video lesson series Caruso and Beyond.
-Chris is the former Adjunct Professor of Trumpet at San Jacinto College and current Brass Instructor at the Browning School in Manhattan and has also taught at Juilliard Pre-College, The Calhoun School and Ethical Culture Fieldston School and the Browning School in New York.
+Chris is the former Adjunct Professor of Trumpet at San Jacinto College and has also taught at Juilliard Pre-College, The Calhoun School and Ethical Culture Fieldston School and the Browning School in New York.
 He currently resides in Dekalb, Illinois where he is Professor of Trumpet at Northern Illinois University.